start-angular/angular2-node-socket-io-chat-app/README.md

 ├── tsconfig.js                 	    * Some hacks to get TypeScript tests
 ├── tslint.json                       * Configures our TypeScript linter
 └── typings.json                      * Configures our TypeScript linter

+## Road Map

+There is a known issue with Windows systems.
+The directory path doesn't gets resolved correctly thereby creates compile issues with typecsript files.
+The app works fine on **MAC** and **Linux** systems.
+This issue will be resolved in coming weeks.
 ```